Bogdan54/Scrape-Wikipedia-in-Python-and-Beautiful-Soup-and-HTML5Lib/README.md

-# Scrape Wikipedia in Python and Beautiful Soup and HTML5Lib
+# Scrape Wikipedia in Python and Beautiful Soup and HTML5Lib Project
-Uni-Project is a Python project that allows users to search for Wikipedia pages and retrieve the title and first paragraph of a page.
+Scrape Wikipedia in Python and Beautiful Soup and HTML5Lib Project is a Python project that allows users to search for Wikipedia pages and retrieve the title and first paragraph of a page.

 ## Table of Contents
 - [Installation](#Installation)